imreburn/imreburn.github.io/docs/_posts/2022-11-02-tip-of-the-day-walrus-operator.md

 katex: false
 ---

 `:=`, assignment expression operator, also known as the walrus operator, is supported by Python 3.8 and above.
-Unlike an assignment *statement*, assignment *expression* returns the value as well as does assignment.
+Unlike an assignment *statement*, assignment *expression* returns the value as well as assigns.
 It can improve both performance and readability when using it properly.

 ```python